Prakruthi-G-H/HTML-AND-CSS-MINI-PROJECTS/Tribute Page/README.md

 - 🎨 **Clean & Elegant UI** – Simple layout emphasizing respect and clarity
 - 📱 **Responsive Design** – Works perfectly on mobile, tablet, and desktop
 -  🧩 **Grid-Based Layout** – Aligns image and text sections neatly
-- Dedicated sections for quotes and biography
+- 🧠 **Beginner-Friendly Code** – Ideal for HTML & CSS learning and practice
-- Easy-to-read typography and color scheme
-- Mobile-friendly and beginner-friendly structure

 ## 🚀 How to Run